kubeshop/testkube/docs/docs/cli/testkube_run_test.md

       --artifact-mask stringArray                  regexp to filter scraped artifacts, single or comma separated, like report/.* or .*\.json,.*\.js$
-      --artifact-omit-folder-per-execution         don't store artifacts in execution folder --artifact-shared-between-pods               whether to share volume between pods --artifact-storage-bucket string             artifact storage bucket
+      --artifact-omit-folder-per-execution         don't store artifacts in execution folder --artifact-shared-between-pods               whether to share volume between pods --artifact-sidecar-scraper                   whether to run a scraper as a pod sidecar container --artifact-storage-bucket string             artifact storage bucket
       --artifact-storage-class-name string         artifact storage class name for container executor --artifact-use-default-storage-class-name    whether to use default storage class name